bayesomicslab/bayesomicslab.github.io/index.md

 # Blending algorithms and Bayesian machine learning in computational biology.

-The EL GATO Lab at UConn was founded in 2018 and includes researchers with a wide range of interests and specialties.
+The Efficient Learning and Graph Algorithm Techniques for Omics (EL GATO) Lab at UConn was founded in 2018 and includes researchers with a wide range of interests and specialties.
 Our research aims to develop probabilistic machine learning models, combinatorial algorithms, and scalable inference methods to better understand high-dimensional data, particularly genomics and genetics data applied to complex disease.

 {% include section.html full=false %}